openspyrit/spas/README.md

 H = wh.walsh2_matrix(64)
 rec = reconstruction_hadamard(acquisition_metadata.patterns, 'walsh', H, meas)
 ```
-## Reconstruction with a neural network
+## Reconstruction with a Neural Network

 * Measurements are on the disk (fully-sampled here, works too with `pattern_compression=.25`)